drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/3dqsar.png){: loading=lazy }
 ### Molecular Alignment Issues

-Unfortunately CoMFA models are highly dependent on the way the molecules are aligned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/molecular-alignment-issues-286e183d'><i class='fa fa-play' aria-hidden='true'></i></button>Unfortunately CoMFA models are highly dependent on the way the molecules are aligned.
 The assumptions used in deriving alignments are therefore a difficult problem.
 Even for a series of related analogs, their exact orientation in the active site might be different (depending on the particular forces exerted by the protein on each ligand).
 The most common alignment methods are discussed in the following pages.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.